survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Source Map Types Supported by Webpack

 Source map types supported by webpack can be split into two categories: inline and separate.
-The former are useful during development, whereas the latter are suited for production usage.
+The former are valuable during development, whereas the latter are suited for production usage.
 Separate source maps can be used for development as well, but given they come with a greater performance overhead, often inline variants are preferred instead.

 ## Inline Source Map Types